 Do you have to see the waste when you look into the toilet?

 No, all BioLet composting toilets are equipped with a compost cover, that hides the human waste from view and opens automatically when sitting on the toilet.

 Can I use regular toilet tissue with a BioLet composting toilet?

 Yes, you can!
-Toilet paper composts slowly, but all major brands are ok to use.
+Some toilet papers compost faster than others, but all major brands are ok to use.

 Do BioLet composting toilets have problems with worms, flies, or other bugs?